 Assonance: Used mostly in poetry, assonance describes the repetition of vowel sounds in a rhythm of the writer’s choosing.

-Atmosphere: Typically, a writer uses multiple literary devices to evoke a certain mood or feeling in the overall work.
+Atmosphere: Typically, a writer uses multiple literary devices to evoke a certain mood in the reader, or convey a feeling in the overall work.

 Ballad: A ballad is a specific type of narrative poem that is sung.